-In the case, where a parent/carer has informed the school in relating to the child/pupil leaving, however, has not yet started, but has applied for school(s) or does not wish to start a school and is of compulsory school age, LOK will inform the Local authority of him under Child Missing Education (see next section).
+In the case, where a parent/carer has informed the school in relating to the child/student leaving, however, has not yet started, but has applied for school(s) or does not wish to start a school and is of compulsory school age, LOK will inform the Local authority of him under Child Missing Education (see next section).

-See Intention to remove pupil from school register form in Appendix D
+See Intention to remove pupil from school register form in Appendix D k) Children Missing from Education (CME)

 Children who have failed to take up a school place or who have been unexpectedly absent from school for 5 or more consecutive school days are potential Children Missing from Education.
-In order to safeguard these children and ensure that they are able to access education, the Schools must investigate the whereabouts of these children.
+In order to safeguard these children and ensure that they are able to access education, schools and other educational establishments must investigate the whereabouts of these children.